hudson-and-thames/arbitragelab/docs/source/additional_information/analytics.rst

-.. _analytics:
+.. _additional_information-analytics:

 =========
 Analytics
 =========

-Please note that we have added standard web analytics to ArbitrageLab, using `Segment <https://segment.com/>`__.
+Please note that we have added standard web analytics to ArbitrageLab, using `Segment. <https://segment.com/>`__

 We track the following:

 * City
 * UserIDs
 * Function calls
-* Time stamps
+* Timestamps

 This allows our team to see how the package is being used by you, our client, so that we may improve the functionality and build more tools that you will love.
 An additional purpose is that we need to start tracking growth KPIs such as cohort